cu-mkp/sandbox/docs/sp22_wei+yang_jianing+luxi_popup.md

 ### Kunstkammer

 *Kunstkammer* is German for “Chamber of Art.”
-Since the medieval period, wealthy Europeans collected objects that combined natural materials and artistic virtuosity, as well as monstrous, unique, and exotic objects.
+Since the medieval period wealthy Europeans collected objects that combined natural materials and artistic virtuosity, as well as monstrous, unique, and exotic objects.
 The building of a *Kunstkammer* is more than a collecting activity: it